-How to create a focal point
+How to create an eye-catching focal point

 When decorating a room, you should always look for ways to create focal points.
 Without a focal point, a room's decor often can lack character or appeal.
 Well-designed rooms immediately draw your eyes to a particular area.
 If your rooms lack focus, here are some tips to help you create the focal points they need.